OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 -- TODO [Describe how to assess this given either the source code or installer package (APK/IPA/etc.), but without running the app.
 Tailor this to the general situation (e.g., in some situations, having the decompiled classes is just as good as having the original source, in others it might make a bigger difference).
 If required, include a subsection about how to test with or without the original sources.] --

--- TODO [Confirm purpose of remark "Use the tag to reference external sources, e.g. Meyer's recipe for tomato soup."] --

 #### Dynamic Analysis

 -- TODO [Describe how to test for this issue "Testing Jailbreak Detection" by running and interacting with the app.
 This can include everything from simply monitoring network traffic or aspects of the app’s behavior to code injection, debugging, instrumentation, etc.] --